AnujDasari/Actitime-Framework/README.md

 5. grid - This folder contains the node json config files to run in grid.

-6. excel_lib - This folder contains the XMLFlag and TestData test data sheets.
+6. data_lib - This folder contains the XMLFlag and TestData test data sheets.
     a.**TestData** sheet is used to set the test data for the scripts that are being automated.
     b.**XMLFlag** sheet is used to set the test scripts that have to be automated or run.